 - You feel pain or burning when you urinate.

 - You notice blood in your urine or semen.

 - You experience pain when you ejaculate.

-The symptoms above can be associated with a local prostate issue.
-If cancer has spread outside of the prostate gland, symptoms and signs may include:3
+The prostate cancer symptoms above can be associated with a local prostate issue.
+If cancer has spread outside of the prostate gland (when the disease becomes known as advanced prostate cancer) symptoms and signs may include:3

 - Pain in your back, hips, thighs, shoulders, or other bones